Pipelines are made up of a group of steps acting on the same level of abstraction. This allows a number of scenarios, such as:

 Exceptions thrown from a behavior's Invoke

 method bubble up the chain.
-If the exception is not handled by a behavior, the message is considered faulty which results in putting the message back in the queue (and rolling back the transaction, when configured) or moving it to the error queue (depending on the endpoint configuration).
+If the exception is not handled by any behavior, the message is considered faulty which results in putting the message back in the queue (and rolling back the transaction, when configured) or moving it to the error queue (depending on the endpoint's recoverability configuration).

 MessageDeserializationException